ida/adi.forumail/README.md

 When done, hit Esc-key for leaving insertion-mode and type ':wq' to save and close the file.
 The cron wil be active immediately.

+In case needed, you can remove the entry again like this:
+After opening with 'crontab -e', hit the 'd'-key as long, until nothing's left, then again do ':wq'.

 Get addon and its dependencies